About

 “Many words cannot quench love, nor floods drown it” and “Think good thoughts, say good words, do good deeds.”
 (Jewish)

-It is our belief that our Church is unique.
-We don’t try to convert anyone, and we welcome everyone.
-Using the sacred texts and rituals from other belief systems and theologies, our only wish is to help you expand your consciousness, bringing you an awareness of the eternal and universal truth behind all great religions.
+It is our belief that our Center is unique.
+We do not try to convert anyone.
+We welcome everyone as they are.
+In using the sacred texts and rituals from other belief systems and theologies, our only purpose is to help you expand your consciousness, bringing you an awareness of the eternal and universal truth behind all great teachings.

 The symbolism of the Universal Cross embraces all of life, especially the nature of Man and God, and the process a soul goes through while seeking reunion with its God-source.

 The triform at the top depicts the three primary factors of LIFE: God, Earth, and Man.
 We conceive of God as being Father, Son, and Holy Spirit, which, in Hinduism, is known as the Paranatma, Atma, and Buddha.
-The earth has height, breadth, and width.
-It is also solid, liquid, and gas.
+The earth is solid, liquid, and gas.
 Man is a Trinity of Body, Mind, and Soul.

 Within the circle is a “star” composed of two equilateral triangles depicting “God in Man”, and “Man in God”.
 One Triangle represents the Trinity of Man pointing upwards, and the other, representing the Triune Godhead, pointing downward, denoting the pure Love poured out upon Man in response to the longing of the Soul.
 These Triangles are interlaced to represent Oneness.

-At the dynamic center of this ideogram, is an imaginary point, which is not shown in keeping with the lovely tradition of not depicting The Holy One.
+At the dynamic center of this ideogram, is an imaginary point, which is not shown in keeping with the tradition of not depicting The Universal Spirit.
 Around this center are six points representing different forms of consciousness, or sense.
 The six points plus the imaginary point represent our seven Spiritual Centers, or Chakras.
 1) Taste, 2) Smell, 3) Touch, 4) Hearing, 5) Sight, 6) Psychic, and 7) Christ Consciousness.
 These regulate and coordinate all aspects of Man.

 The two-edge sword stands for Karma.
 “As you sow, you reap,” is the enforcing principle in the Universe that makes every effect match its cause.
 It cuts both ways: “When I cut you, I cut myself.”
 Perfect Law (God’s Love) permits no injustices.